TV Tropes Needs Your Help

 by Eterna1Soldier describes the buildup and ongoing first contact between the humans and alien races of Halo and the alien races of Mass Effect.

-meeting each other for the first time) it is nonetheless an extremely popular fanfic.
+each other, it is nonetheless an extremely popular fanfic.

 This work contains examples of: